sanatankafle12/cvat-keypoint-estimation/README.md

     - --platform local: Specifies that the function will run locally.

 *Outcome*: The YOLOv8 function is deployed and ready to process data for keypoint detection.

+## Deploying and Checking Model:

+At Step 7, we run our desired model which is kept at serverless/pytorch/ultralytics/yolov8-fish-kp folder.
+After deploying the model run

+    localhost:8080
+which will prompt you to authenticate yourself that you add when creating the superuser

+### **To use your Model **
+1. Create a project where you can chose the model name, and other features
+2. In labels, you can add ```from model``` which will give you option to chose from your model and can pick from there
+3. Create a new task under the project name
+4. Select the AI button in the navigation inside the job
+5. use your model, annotate and export it as you require.